thebkv/bkv/ruth03.md

 ### Ruth — רוּת

-**Meaning:** Traditionally connected with companionship or friendship; exact derivation uncertain.
+**Meaning:** Traditionally associated with friendship or companionship; exact derivation uncertain.

-**MSFR:** The widow who approaches Boaz, asks for covering, and places herself within the kinsman-redeemer structure.
+**MSFR:** The Moabite widow who approaches Boaz and asks him to spread his wing over her as a near kinsman.

-**BKV:** Ruth's role has advanced from gleaner to active seeker of redemption.
-She no longer only receives provision; she asks for establishment.
+**BKV:** Ruth has moved from receiving provision to asking for redemption.
+She is no longer only gathering what is available in the field; she is asking whether she can belong to the household.

 ---

 ### Naomi — נָעֳמִי / No'omi

-**Meaning:** Pleasantness or pleasant.
+**Meaning:** Pleasantness, pleasant, or my pleasantness.

-**MSFR:** Mother-in-law who recognizes the path toward redemption and instructs Ruth how to approach Boaz.
+**MSFR:** Ruth's mother-in-law, who recognizes the possibility of a settled future for Ruth and guides her toward Boaz.

-**BKV:** Naomi has become active again.
-The woman who returned calling herself empty now participates in guiding the household toward restoration.
+**BKV:** Naomi continues to recover her ability to see a future.
+In Chapter 1 she believed she had nothing to offer Ruth.
+Now she can see a path toward rest.

 ---

 ### Boaz — בֹּעַז / Bo'az

-**Meaning:** Exact etymology uncertain; traditional associations with strength should remain secondary.
+**Meaning:** Exact etymology uncertain.
+Traditional associations with strength should remain secondary.

-**MSFR:** Near kinsman who receives Ruth's request, promises to redeem if legally free to do so, protects her reputation, and prepares to settle the matter publicly.
+**MSFR:** Near kinsman who receives Ruth's request, promises to redeem if the nearer kinsman does not, protects Ruth, and prepares to settle the matter publicly.

-**BKV:** Chapter 3 reveals the full quality of Boaz's strength.

-He has the capacity to act.

-He has the willingness to act.

-He also has the restraint to act rightly.
+**BKV:** Boaz's character is shown through what he does.
+He is willing to act, but he is also willing to honor the order that governs his action.

 ---